KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

       * Everything currently gets its own file, but it would be nice to be able to customize this.
         * For example, you could have a "schema" folder, and then have a "schema/atoms" folder, and a "schema/molecules" folder, etc.
         * Or you could have a "schema" folder, and then have a "schema/atoms.ts" file, and a "schema/molecules.ts" file, etc.

+* CLI tool
+  * Currently, the only way to use this is to add it to your project and have it generate the schemas on startup.
+  * While this works, it's not ideal.
+It slows down startup time, and it's not very flexible.
+    * Technically, you could add it to a separate project and run that whenever you want, but that's not ideal either.
+  * Ideally, it would be possible to watch for schema changes and trigger a rebuild whenever a schema changes.
+    * This would be very useful for development, as you could just change a schema and then refresh the page to see the changes.

 * Add Roslyn analyzers to ensure that the classes are valid for the schema generator.
     * This will be a separate - recommended - package.